9.4 Raising awareness about global issues

 The platform also publishes information, booklets and other materials about the different topics which may be of good use also for young people, such as Slovak guide for development volunteering (Slovenský sprievodca rozvojovým dobrovoľníctvom).

-Very complex information is provided via the website http://www.globalnevzdelavanie.sk/ run by NGO People in Need Slovakia (Človek v ohrození).
+Further information is provided via the website http://www.globalnevzdelavanie.sk/ run by NGO People in Need Slovakia (Človek v ohrození).

 Milan Šimečka Foundation website (web Nadácia Milana Šimečku).

-The authors of the publication found out whether and to what extent aspects of global education are present in study programs of pedagogical directions at universities in Slovakia, and where there could be room for improvement in the given situation at present.
+The authors of the publication found out whether and to what extent aspects of global education are present in study programmes of pedagogical directions at universities in Slovakia, and where there could be room for improvement in the given situation at present.